md1116/CEAN-passo/README.md

 With all dependencies installed and Couchbase Server configured, run the following from your Command Prompt or Terminal:

+Or, for best results, just use PHPStorm or a similar IDE to run node apps, as debugging is way easier.

 ```
 node app.js
 ```